zranger1/pixelblaze-client/README.md

 controlling one or more Pixelblaze LED controllers.
 Requires Python 3 and the websocket-client module.

+## Current Version: v0.9.6
+Adjusted internal timeout in GetPatternList() to allow more time for slower responding Pixelblazes.

 ## Current Version: v0.9.5
 Changed ws_recv() to take an optional packetType parameter so that it can recieve arbitrary binary packets.
 This will allow callers to read data from things like